lowlevl/shrekd/README.md

     - [ ] Server-side file encryption
     - [ ] Use redis transactions if relevant
     - [ ] Clean orphaned files at startup, if relevant and safe

+## Abandonned task lists
+- [ ] Abuse prevention:
+    - [ ] Log input IP addresses in the record
+    - [ ] Set up some kind of rate limiting by IP

+    Can easily be done, with a higher reliability through a reverse proxy

 ## Setup